Hannah Arendt

 https://doi.org/10.36661/1983-4012.2025v18n2.15131Keywords:

-Hannah Arendt, Banality of Evil, pandemics, Banal Evil, politicsAbstract
+Hannah Arendt, Banality of Evil, pandemics, Thinking, politicsAbstract

-COVID-19 pandemics brought to Brazil a new reality and, together with it, the need to discuss new ethical and legal issues.
-This is why it could be asked whether there is (or there can be) a relationship between Brazilian reality during the COVID-19 health crisis and the concept of “banality of evil”.
-That is, to ask what is most important: saving lives or the country's economy?
-Preserve the right to life or to the individual liberties?
-With a saturated health system, without sufficient hospital beds for all serious Covid cases, would it be ethical to choose who would have the right to an ICU bed, either a younger or an elderly person?
-The expression referring to the “banality of evil” can be found in the book Eichmann in Jerusalem (1963), by Hannah Arendt (1906-1975), in which the author discusses the issue of “banal evil”.
-This topic will be compared with some events that took place during the pandemics.
-In other words, in the context of scarcity of resources lived during this health crisis, will be addressed the importance of an individual responsibility upon the lives of others, not as lives that do not deserve to be lived, but as equal in rights to life and health.
-The concept of banality of evil, in Hannah Arendt, is related to the absence of thinking, to something that allows to a “normal” individual to practice (or support) actions without necessarily wanting them, nor feeling any kind of pleasure nor taking any profits from the suffering of others, but rather, which are, by their own results, bad actions.
-This kind of evil arises from the lack of an individual's ability for establishing a silent relationship with himself/herself, which is essential to the act of thinking.
-In this text, it is aimed to analyze the individual responsibility in the ordinary life of a community, under Arendtian perspective.
+The COVID-19 pandemic has brought a new reality to Brazil and, with it, the need to discuss new ethical and legal issues.
+In this sense, one may ask whether there is (or could be) a relationship between the Brazilian reality during the national COVID-19 health crisis and Hannah Arendt's concept of the “banality of evil.”
+In other words, this is equivalent to asking what is more important: saving lives or the country's economy?
+Preserving the right to life or individual freedoms?
+Given circumstances in whicha country's healthcare system is overwhelmed, with no hospital beds available for all serious cases of the disease, would it be ethical to choose who would be prioritized for an ICU bed, a young person or an elderly one?
+The expression referring to the “banality of evil” is found in the book Eichmann in Jerusalem (1963) by Hannah Arendt (1906-1975), where the author discusses the issue of “banal evil.”
+This theme is compared with some facts that occurred during the pandemic.
+In other words, in the context of the scarcity of resources experienced during the health crisis, the importance of an individual's responsibility for the lives of others was addressed, not as lives that deserve (or do not) to be lived, but as their equals in the right to life and health.
+Arendt's concept of the banality of evil is related to the absence of thought, to a state of mind that allows a “normal” individual to perform (or support) actions without necessarily intending to, taking pleasure in, or benefiting from the suffering of others, but which, due to their results, are evil.
+This evil arises from an individual's inability to establish a silent relationship with him or herself, which is essential to the act of thinking.
+The text seeks to analyze the responsibility of each individual in the communal life of a given community, from an Arendtian perspective.

 Downloads